platformsh/platformsh-docs/src/configuration/services/network-storage.md

 The most common use case for `network-storage` is to allow a CMS-driven site to use a worker that has access to the same file mounts as the web-serving application.
 For that case, all that is needed is to set the necessary file mounts as `service` mounts.

-For example, the following `.platform.app.yaml` file (fragment) will keep a Drupal files directories shared between web and worker instances while keeping the Drush backup directory web-only (as it has no need to be shared).
+For example, the following `.platform.app.yaml` file (fragment) will keep Drupal files directories shared between web and worker instances while keeping the Drush backup directory web-only (as it has no need to be shared).
 (This assumes a service named `files` has already been defined in `services.yaml`.)

 ```yaml